-Baby oil is made from mineral oil, a synthetic oil and a by-product of the petrochemical industry.
+Baby Oil is made from mineral oil, a highly refined by-product of the petrochemical industry.
 It is used in many beauty products because it is cheap.

 Mineral oil creates a waterproof barrier on the skin rather than being absorbed into the skin.
 This can lead to blocked pores and decrease the body’s ability to eliminate toxins through sweating.
 It is not suitable for vaginal use as it stays inside the vagina rather than being absorbed into the walls of the vagina.

 If mineral oil is ingested, it is broken down by the liver and passes through the intestinal tract.
 Once in the intestines, mineral oil can absorb all of the fat-soluble vitamins found there, thus depriving your body of their benefits.

 Like any oil based product or sexual lubricant it breaks down latex, thus damaging latex condoms, exposing you to sexually transmitted diseases (STD) and increasing the risk of becoming pregnant.

 Due to its barrier properties it is difficult to wash off with soap and water so showering or bathing after vaginal or anal sex won’t remove it.
 There is a potential for it to damage condoms as it stays inside the vagina, on your vulva and on your penis, many hours and even days after use.

 As it stays inside the vagina it can upset the vagina flora causing an imbalance in pH which can lead to an infection such as thrush or bacterial vaginosis.
 It may also cause anal infection after anal intercourse or sex play.